Deep Learning for Individual Heterogeneity: Application: Advertising and Personalized Interest Rates

 \subsection{Empirical Context}

-In this section we use our framework to replicate and extend the analysis presented in \citet{Bertrand-etal2010_QJE}.
+In this section we use our framework to extend \cite{Bertrand-etal2010_QJE}.
 The data is from a large scale field experiment run on behalf of a financial institution in South Africa.
-Consumers were sent marketing material for short terms loans where a number of features of the advertising content and the interest rate offered were all randomized (full details are left to that paper).
-The vector of treatments is thus $\bT = (\bC', R)'$, where $\bC$ denotes the advertising content and $R$ the interest rate offered.
-The key outcome variable ($Y$) is the indicator for whether or not the consumer applied for the loan.
-We will use a binary choice model, one of the workhorse models in applied economics.
-Other variables following the application were also tracked such as a default indicator ($D$) and the loan amount ($L$).
-The data also contains a rich set of demographics ($\bX$) which we use to calibrate our measures of heterogeneity.
+Consumers were sent marketing material for short-term loans where features of the advertising content and the interest rate offered were randomized (details are left to \cite{Bertrand-etal2010_QJE}).
+For the purposes of our analysis we focus on the interest rate offered as the treatment variable, and denote the scalar $T = R$.
+We treat the characteristics of the advertising assigned to customers as covariates.
+We denote these as $\bX_a$, with $\dim(\bX_a) = 11$, all of which are discrete.
+These are used along with eight customer demographics, denoted $\bX_d$, of which two are continuous.
+Thus we use $\bX=\{\bX_d,\bX_a\}$ to capture heterogeneity.
+The outcome ($Y$) is the indicator for whether or not the consumer applied for the loan.
+We use a binary choice model, a workhorse models in applied economics.
+Other relevant variables available in the data include an indicator of loan default ($D$) and the loan amount ($L$).
+The full data set has $53,194$ individuals, but we limit to the high-risk customers that form the bulk of the data.
+As such, $n=40,507$.
+Of these, 2,371 have $Y=1$.

-We conduct two analyses using their data.
-First, we replicate their analysis and extend it to allow for heterogeneity captured by our structured DNNs.
-We use our specification to compute the average marginal effect of each treatment and compare those to the results presented by the authors.
-Second, we use the results of the model (with some additional assumptions) to construct optimal personalized interest rate offers and compute the expected profits from implementing the personalization scheme, and we then conduct inference using our novel methodology.
+First, we estimate a binary choice model of loan application allowing for heterogeneity in the parameter vector via our structured DNNs.
+We use these to compute the marginal effect of interest rate.
+We then use the results of the model (with some additional assumptions) to construct optimal personalized interest rate offers and compute the expected profits from implementing the personalization scheme.